-Even though I generally loathe the commercialized term Web 2.0, I believe social interaction on web sites is most often a good idea.
+Even though the term Web 2.0 is hyped up, I believe that social interaction on web sites is most often a good idea.
 We create a lot of digital content today and it’s fun for others to view and explore these things.
 We upload photos to Flickr, connect with friends on Facebook, write blogs, play games in online worlds and much more.
 But what would happen if a person suddenly disappeared or worse?
 What would that person have wanted to happen with all remaining created content?

 What makes the online case differ from the traditional case with belongings is that the possessions does not usually confine to a single house or apartment, but is spread out on servers across the globe.
 It’s like a person with dozens of secret Swiss bank accounts.